jsfaint/gen_tags.vim/README.md

 #gen_tags.vim

-A simple plugin for vim to easy to generate ctags and gtags database and auto add them when reopen the folder.<br/>
+A simple plugin generate ctags and gtags database for vim.

-The generated db will be placed under `~/.cache/tags_dir/[foldername]`<br/>
+The generated ctags db will be placed under `~/.cache/tags_dir/[foldername]`<br/>
 GNU Global will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.

 This plugin contains two vim scripts.